Risk to Soil and Water Quality from Agriculture

-Agri-environmental performance indices for soil and water quality in Canada, 1981-2006
+Agri-environmental performance indices for soil and water quality in Canada, 1981 to 2011

-Source: Agriculture and Agri-Food Canada (2010) Environmental Sustainability of Canadian Agriculture: Agri-Environmental Indicator Report Series, Report #3.
+Source: Agriculture and Agri-Food Canada (2016) Environmental Sustainability of Canadian Agriculture: Agri-Environmental Indicator Report Series – Report #4.

-Since the end of World War II, farming in Canada has changed in response to market demand and new technologies.
-There are now fewer, but larger, farms in Canada and these farms have more cropland and livestock.
+Since the end of World War II, market demand and new technologies have changed Canadian farming.
+Farms are now fewer and larger with more cropland and livestock.
 Coupled with these changes is an increased awareness among producers and the public of the pressures agricultural production places on the environment.
-There is recognition that protecting soil quality ensures a farm continues to produce abundant and healthy crops, and a well-managed farm ensures harmful substances do not enter surface water and groundwater.
+Protecting soil quality ensures a farm continues to produce abundant and healthy crops.
+A well-managed farm ensures harmful chemicals do not enter surface and ground water.

-The soil quality agri-environmental performance index combines information about the risk of soil loss, soil contamination by trace elements, the buildup of salt, and the reduction in organic matter in the soil.
-At the national level, the index's improvement has largely occurred through the adoption of reduced-till or no-till farming practices, particularly in the western provinces.
-In eastern Canada, higher rainfall supports more intensive crop production, which, when coupled with a higher, but declining, reliance on conventional tillage practices, means soils in this region may be more affected by agricultural practices.
+The Soil Quality Agri-Environmental Performance Index combines information about the risk of soil loss, contamination by trace elements, the buildup of salt and the reduction of organic matter in the soil.
+The index's improvement has largely occurred through the adoption of reduced-till or no-till farming practices and a decline in summer fallowing particularly in the western provinces.
+In eastern Canada, higher rainfall supports more intensive crop production.
+When coupled with a higher, but declining, reliance on conventional tillage practices, soils in this region may be more affected by agriculture.